-227 where T, P, and SH represent the temperature, precipitation, and sunshine hours during 228 the growing season from May to September. county is a dummy variable to capture the spatially 229 heterogeneous influence of physical and socio-economic factors at the county level, such as soil 230 quality and agronomic. machine accounts for an improvement in agricultural mechanization.
-231 Square terms of independent variables denote a certain degree of nonlinearity (see Text S1 and 232 Table S1 for detailed parameters).
-233 Moreover, the average change of maize yield often accompanies its variance change.
-The 234 variance of per hectare yield can measure the stability of the inter-annual production of maize, 235 which is significant in maintaining the steady income of farmers and ensuring regional food 236 security.
-The yield variance can be calculated in the following: 237 238 $Var(y) = (E[\log(\hat{y})])^2 \times Var(\log(\epsilon)) + (E[\log(\epsilon)])^2 \times Var(\log(\hat{y})) + Var(\log(\hat{y})) \times Var(\log(\epsilon)) $ (2) 239 where $Var(y)$ refers to the variance of yield per hectare in each county, and ε refers to 240 the residual yield per hectare.
-241 We used the residuals of training data (Table S2) to calculate the expected $Var(y)$.
-242 Therefore, we assumed that the yield residual would not change with the change of predicted 243 climate.
-To verify this hypothesis, we conducted least square regression between the yield 244 residuals' square $[log(\epsilon)]^2$ and the average T and P in the training period.
-The results showed 245 that climate change causes a slight change in $[log(\epsilon)]^2$ (Figure S2).
-Therefore, in this study, the
+Moreover, the average change of maize yield often accompanies its variance change.
+The variance of per hectare yield can measure the stability of the inter-annual production of maize, which is significant in maintaining the steady income of farmers and ensuring regional food security.
+The yield variance can be calculated in the following:

+227

+$$Var(y) = (E[\log(\hat{y})])^2 \times Var(\log(\epsilon)) + (E[\log(\epsilon)])^2 \times Var(\log(\hat{y})) + Var(\log(\hat{y})) \times Var(\log(\epsilon))$$

+(2)

+229 where Var(y) refers to the variance of yield per hectare in each county, and ε refers to the 230 residual yield per hectare.
+231 We used the residuals of training data (Table A2) to calculate the expected Var(y).

+232 Therefore, we assumed that the yield residual would not change with the change of predicted residuals' square $[log(\epsilon)]^2$ and the average T and P in the training period.
+The results showed that climate change causes a slight change in $[log(\epsilon)]^2$ (Figure A2).
+Therefore, in this study, the assessment results of yield variation under future climate will be relatively conservative.

+233 climate.
+To verify this hypothesis, we conducted least square regression between the yield

-- 2473.6 Model implementation and evaluation
+237 3.6 Model implementation and evaluation

-The SD model was built with Vensim (https://vensim), and the FLUS was performed in 248 the GEOSOS platform.
-The empirical land use data in 2000 and 2015 were used to train and 249 validate the simulation model.
-Kappa coefficient was used to evaluate the accuracy of land use 250 simulation.
-Overall, the average accuracy rate exceeds 80%, and the Kappa coefficient reaches 251 0.65, indicating the positive performance of the FLUS.
-Further, regression analysis was 252 conducted in SPSS.
-The standardized residuals of the regression model obey the normal 253 distribution, and R2 equals 0.436.
-These experimental results indicate the good performance of 254 the proposed framework for maize yield projections.
-255 assessment results of yield variation under future climate will be relatively conservative.
+The SD model was built with Vensim (https://vensim), and the FLUS was performed in the 238 GEOSOS platform.
+The empirical land use data in 2000 and 2015 were used to train and validate 239 the simulation model.
+Kappa coefficient was used to evaluate the accuracy of land use simulation.
+240 Overall, the average accuracy rate exceeds 80%, and the Kappa coefficient reaches 0.65, 241 indicating the positive performance of the FLUS.
+Further, regression analysis was conducted in 242 SPSS.
+The standardized residuals of the regression model obey the normal distribution, and R2 243 244 equals 0.436.
+These experimental results indicate the good performance of the proposed framework for maize yield projections.
+245